itsjerryokolo/apecoin_substreams/README.md

 ### 6. Deploy the subgraph with `graph deploy`

 Modify the package.json to point to your subgraph.
-This endpoint will change if you are deploying to the hosted service or decentralized network.
-But replace this with the command that is appropriate for your setup.
+The deploy script will change if you are deploying to the hosted service or decentralized network, but replace this with the command that is appropriate for your setup.

 ### 7. Schema